 Generic and OEM Drivers

 Device drivers can be generic or OEM-related.
-If the device driver comes with the operating software, most probably it would be a generic device driver.
+If the device driver is included with the operating system, it is most likely a generic driver.
 A generic device driver is one that can be used with different brands of a particular device type.
-Windows 10, for example, has a number of generic drivers that work without having to install any other software manually.
+Windows 11, for example, includes several generic drivers that work without requiring manual installation of additional software.

 Read: What is Firmware?